Majestic (film)

-The film was released on February 8, 2002.
-The film ran successfully for more than 100 days in theatres.
+The film was released on February 8, 2002 and the movie was a superhit and it ran successfully for more than 100 days in theatres.
 It was the first movie for actor Darshan in the male lead.
-The film was remade in Telugu as Charminar.
-The film was rereleased on Darshan's birthday (February 16) in 2022.
+The film was remade in Telugu as Charminar (2003).
+The film was re released on Darshan's birthday February 16, 2022.

-Synopsis
+Plot

 Daasa is an orphan, raised by a corrupt policeman, Ranadheera.
 Daasa makes friends on the streets, and they all become gangsters when they grow up, working for Ranadheera.
 One day, Daasa and his gang get a job to separate two college lovers at the request of the boy's father.
-Daasa's gang goes to the college without Daasa to scare the girl away from the boy, but not before the girl's friend Kiran stands up to them away and tarnishes Daasa's name.
-In an attempt of revenge, Daasa changes his appearance to woo Kiran and eventually break up with her, emotionally hurting her.
+Daasa's gang goes to the college without Daasa to scare the girl away from the boy, but not before the girl's friend, Kiran, stands up to them and tarnishes Daasa's name.
+In an attempt at revenge, Daasa changes his appearance to woo Kiran and eventually breaks up with her, emotionally hurting her.
 To do this, Daasa takes up an alias, Prajwal.
-However, he falls in love with Kiran and Kiran falls in love with him.
+However, he falls in love with Kiran and Kiran reciprocates.

-Events come to a head when it is revealed that Kiran is Ranadheera's daughther, and Ranadheera discovers that Kiran is loving Daasa.
-Ranadheera reveals that her Prajwal and Daasa are the same; subsequently Kiran breaks up with Daasa, leaving him emotionally ruined.
+Events come to a head when it is revealed that Kiran is Ranadheera's daughther, and Ranadheera discovers that Kiran loves Daasa.
+Ranadheera reveals to her that Prajwal and Daasa are the same.
+Subsequently Kiran breaks up with Daasa, leaving him emotionally ruined.
 Kaveri, Ranadheera's assistant, tries to mend the relationship by revealing to Kiran her father's misdeeds and Daasa's reformed nature.
 As Kiran confronts her father about this, a drunk and enraged Daasa arrives and stabs Kiran, but not before Kiran reveals that she loves Daasa after discovering his true nature.

-Daasa carries Kiran to the hospital, but is temporarily set back by a rival gangster Naga.
+Daasa carries Kiran to the hospital, but is temporarily set back by a rival gangster, Naga.
 During the battle, Kiran dies.
 After Daasa kills Naga, Ranadheera and the rest of the police force arrive, shooting and killing Daasa.
 Daasa takes his last breath looking at Kiran's body in his arms.